TrildaDevCenter-kmm-kmp/di/README.md

 Di.get<Container<String>>() // Container<String>("hello") instance created
 ```

-This is very weird and have some nasty implications that break type-safety.
+This is very weird and has some nasty implications that break type-safety.

-To overcome this `KClass` limitation, the workaround is to wrap your generics in value classes:
+To overcome this `KClass` limitation, the workaround is to wrap your generics in value classes.

+**Workaround:**

 ```kotlin
 class Container<T>(val value: T)